 Can I Make my own DIY Slow Feeder Dog Bowls?

-When you have a regular dog dish or dog bowls, be it ceramic or stainless steel dog bowls, you do not have to buy a new dog bowl just to provide your dog with a slow-feeder dog bowl.
-You can actually make your own DIY slow-feed dog bowls, and you have two options here.
+When you have a regular dog dish or dog bowl, be it ceramic or stainless steel dog bowls, you do not have to buy a new dog bowl just to provide your dog with a slow-feeder dog bowl.
+You can actually make your own DIY slow-feed bowls, and you have two options here.

-One way to create your DIY slow feeder dog bowls is by buying a dog bowl insert or accessory that would turn any dog bowl into a slow feeder one.
+One way to create your DIY slow feeders is by buying a dog bowl insert or accessory that would turn any dog bowl into a slow feeder.

 Nine DIY Slow-Feeder Dog Bowls